Primitive stable representations in higher rank semisimple Lie groups: Abstract

 \section{Abstract}

-We define primitive stable representations of free groups into higher rank semisimple Lie groups and study their properties.
-Let $\Sigma$ be a compact surface with one boundary component.
-Then we show that the holonomies of convex projective structures on $\Sigma$ are primitive stable.
-Furthermore we prove that all positive representations of $\Sigma$ in $\text{PGL}(n,\R)$ are primitive stable.
-In $\text{PGL}(3,\R)$ case, we prove the uniform regularities of positive representations.
+We study primitive stable representations of free groups into higher rank semisimple Lie groups and their properties.
+Let $\Sigma$ be a compact, connected, orientable surface (possibly with boundary) of negative Euler characteristic.
+We first verify $\sigma_{mod}$-regularity for convex projective structures and positive representations.
+Then we show that the holonomies of convex projective structures and positive representations on $\Sigma$ are all primitive stable if $\Sigma$ has one boundary component.

 \keywords{}

 \dedicatory{}